-Sepsis is a life-threatening medical emergency every nurse must know how to manage.
-Early recognition and treatment during the golden hour can save lives.
-As a registered nurse (RN nurse) preparing for the NCLEX, understanding your critical role in sepsis management is vital.
-This guide will help you master the essentials and is a great addition to any nursing bundle for med-surg or critical care.
+Sepsis is a life-threatening medical emergency that every nurse must know how to manage.
+In fact, early recognition and treatment during the golden hour can literally save lives.
+Therefore, as a registered nurse (RN nurse) preparing for the NCLEX, understanding your critical role in sepsis management is essential.
+This guide will help you master the fundamentals and is a valuable addition to any nursing bundle for med-surg or critical care.

 🚨 What Is Sepsis?

-Sepsis is the body’s overwhelming and harmful response to infection, leading to organ dysfunction and, if untreated, septic shock and death.
-According to the CDC, sepsis kills nearly 1 in 3 patients who die in a hospital, highlighting how important prompt nursing care is.
+Sepsis is the body’s overwhelming and harmful response to infection, which can lead to organ dysfunction and, if untreated, septic shock and death.
+According to the CDC, sepsis kills nearly one in three patients who die in hospitals — a statistic that underscores the importance of prompt nursing care.

 Common causes include: